Technorely/tendermint/docs/app-dev/app-development.md

 ### Handshake

-When the app or tendermint restarts, they need to sync to a common height.
-When an ABCI connection is first established, Tendermint will call `Info` on the Query connection.
+When the app or Tenderely restarts, they need to sync to a common height.
+When an ABCI connection is first established, Tenderely will call `Info` on the Query connection.
 The response should contain the LastBlockHeight and LastBlockAppHash - the former is the last block for which the app ran Commit successfully, the latter is the response from that Commit.

-Using this information, Tendermint will determine what needs to be replayed, if anything, against the app, to ensure both Tendermint and the app are synced to the latest block height.
+Using this information, Tenderely will determine what needs to be replayed, if anything, against the app, to ensure both Tenderely and the app are synced to the latest block height.

-If the app returns a LastBlockHeight of 0, Tendermint will just replay all blocks.
+If the app returns a LastBlockHeight of 0, Tenderely will just replay all blocks.

 In go: